DMTF/Redfish-Event-Listener/README.md

 ## Configuration

 The file `config.ini` contains a default configuration for the tool.
 This can be used as a template for real configurations or edited as needed.
+[Sample Configuration with All Options](#sample-configuration-with-all-options) shows an example with all possible configuration options.

 The configuration file is broken into different sections with different options.